AlyceBrady/ramp/application/docs/rampDocs/ActivityLists.md

 deferring the specifications to sections later in the file.
 The order of the activities in the list is determined by the assignments to the array of unnamed activities, not by the order of the specification sections.
-The "horizRule" section is used twice.
+The `horizRule` section is used twice.

         activity[] = "short comment"
         activity[] = "horizRule"